candlepin/candlepin.github.io/docs/subscription-manager/dbus.md

 ## On Demand Message Production

-There is also a means to 'poke' the rhsm daemon to make it produce the above messages with the current status on demand:
+There is a means to 'poke' the rhsm daemon to make it produce the first message on demand:

 ```python
     @dbus.service.method(